uchicago-cs/chiwebsite/chirc/assignment2.rst

 ``ERR_UNKNOWNCOMMAND``
 ----------------------

-If your server receives any message not described here (or in the next assignment), you must return a ``ERR_UNKNOWNCOMMAND`` reply.
+If, after registering correctly, your server receives any message not described here (or in the next assignment), you must return a ``ERR_UNKNOWNCOMMAND`` reply.

 Robustness